The Logical Expressiveness of Temporal GNNs via Two-Dimensional Product Logics: Logical expressiveness of recursive TGNNs

 \begin{restatable}{theorem}{ptlk} $\PTLK \leq \idTGNN[\hat{\mathcal{M}}]$. \end{restatable} \begin{proof}[Proof sketch.]
 For each formula $\varphi \in \PTLK$, we enumerate its subformulas $\varphi_1, \dots, \varphi_m,$ $\varphi_{m+1}, \dots, \varphi_n = \varphi$ in such a way that the $m$ atomic ones come first, and if $\varphi_i$ is a subformula of $\varphi_j$, written as $\varphi_i \in \mathit{sub}(\varphi_j)$, then $i \leq j$.
 We construct a TGNN $\model_\varphi = (M, \out) \in \idTGNN[\hat{\mathcal M}]$ where $M$ consists of $n-m+1$ layers: one layer for each non-atomic subformula and a final shift layer.
 At each time $t$ and for each node $u$ of the current temporal graph, $\model_\varphi$ computes the hidden state $\h^{(n-m)}_u(t)$, which encodes (\textsc{i}) the current truth values of all subformulas $\varphi_i$ in the first $n$ dimensions, (\textsc{ii}) the truth values of all subformulas $\varphi_i$ at $t-1$ in dimensions $n+1$ to $2n$, and (\textsc{iii}) the disjunction of truth values of subformulas $\varphi_i$ over all earlier time points in dimensions $2n+1$ to $3n$.
 The final shift layer (layer $n-m+1$) updates (\textsc{iii}) using (\textsc{ii}) without altering (\textsc{i}).
 Correctness follows by nested induction over time and subformula structure, showing that for each $i \leq n$, dimension $i$ correctly tracks satisfaction of $\varphi_i$, dimension $n+i$ tracks $\prev{} \varphi_i$, and dimension $2n+i$ tracks $\past{} \varphi_i$.
 The output $\mathit{out}$ simply reads the value for $\varphi$ at the final time point.
 A full proof is given in Appendix~\ref{proof:ptlk}. \end{proof}

 We provide two further analogous results obtained by replacing $\K$ and $\hat{\mathcal{M}}$ with pairs of logics and MPNNs of matching expressiveness known from the literature.
-This suggest a general tight connection between product logics and recursive TGNNs.
-First, $\K$ can with the logic $\lognunn$, incorporating elements of Presburger Arithmetic, and $\hat{\mathcal{M}}$ with the class of MPNNs $\mathcal{M}_{\lognunn}$ of matching expressive power \cite{NunnSST24}.
-Second, an analogous result is obtained when using the logic $\logbenedikt$, incorporating Presburger quantifiers Arithmetic, and the class $\mathcal{O}\mathcal{L}\trelu\text{-GNN}$ of MPNNs, for which matching expressiveness results have been shown \cite{BenediktLMT24}.
+This suggests a general connection between product logics and recursive TGNNs.
+First, $\K$ can be replaced with the logic $\lognunn$, incorporating linear arithmetics, and $\hat{\mathcal{M}}$ with the class of MPNNs $\mathcal{M}_{\lognunn}$ of matching expressive power \cite{NunnSST24}.
+Second, an analogous result is obtained when using the logic $\logbenedikt$, incorporating Presburger Arithmetic, and the class $\mathcal{O}\mathcal{L}\trelu\text{-GNN}$ of MPNNs, for which matching expressiveness results have been shown \cite{BenediktLMT24}.
 For the formal details of these logics, see Appendix~\ref{def:benediktnunn}, and we remark that it is evident that both strictly subsume $\PTLK$.